xinwenfu/GenCyber/DigitalSignature/README.md

 # Digital Siganture

-We are going to first talk about what is the real digital signature you are using every day when you use browse websites, many of which use the https protocol.
+We are going to first talk about what is the real digital signature you are actually using every day when you browse websites.
+If you see a link starting with *https*, you are using digital signature.
 We will then discuss what is a certificate.
 At last we'll talk about the hands-on.